myshell-ai/AIlice/README.md

 <a name="usage"></a>
 ### Usage

-You can directly copy a command from the typical use cases below to run AIlice.
+You can directly copy a command from the typical use cases below to run Ailice.

 ```bash
 ailice_web --modelID=oai:gpt-4o --contextWindowRatio=0.2